AdobeDocs/experience-manager-learn.en/help/forms/adaptive-forms/form-editor-improvements-feature-video-use.md

 ---
 title: Form Editor Improvements in AEM Forms
-seo-title: Form Editor Improvements in AEM Forms
 description: AEM 6.3 introduces several new features and enhancements in this release to simplify the authoring experience of adaptive forms and documents.
 The enhancements help reduce your time to market and enable business users to work with forms and documents
-seo-description: AEM 6.3 introduces several new features and enhancements in this release to simplify the authoring experience of adaptive forms and documents.
-The enhancements help reduce your time to market and enable business users to work with forms and documents

 feature: Adaptive Forms
-topics: authoring
-audience: developer
-doc-type: technical video
-activity: setup
 version: 6.3,6.4,6.5
-uuid: 9e76a2b8-f843-47b8-abf8-596c64fbcbb6
-discoiquuid: 7a7bad50-c604-4182-accb-acb85571ba78
 topic: Development
 role: User
 level: Beginner